Carrillo9Ana/Carrillo9Ana/README.md

 - 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding.
 - 🤔 I’m looking for help with ... getting my first full time web developer job.
 Offers or even advice is greatly appriciated.
 - 💬 Ask me about ... my time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or how I got here.
 - 📫 How to reach me ...
-[Email](acarrillo1824@gmail.com)
+[Email](acarrillo1824@gmail.com) or Google me up as Ana Carrillo @Carrillo9Ana
 - ⚡ Fun fact ...
-I love outdoors such as hiking but dislike bugs.
+I love outdoors such as hiking but dislike the bugs.

 ## 📚 Tech Stack